-As at March 2020, West Suffolk Council employed 735 staff, with a voluntary staff turnover rate of 8.59 per cent and an average sickness level of 6.01 days per full time equivalent (FTE) member of staff during 2019 to 2020.
+As at March 2021, West Suffolk Council employed 727 staff, with a voluntary staff turnover rate of 6.01 per cent and an average sickness level of 4.54 days per full time equivalent (FTE) member of staff during 2020 to 2021.
+Both of these metrics were a significant reduction on the previous year.